How to Apply for financial aid, scholarships, and veterans and military service members benefits

 Federal Financial Aid

-• Federal Loans: Student loans offered through government funding through the Department of Education.
+- Federal Loans: Student loans offered through government funding through the Department of Education.
 Federal student loans typically offer low interest rates and generous repayment terms.

-• Federal Grants: Federal grants offered through government funding through the Department of Education includes Federal Pell Grant and Federal Supplemental Education Opportunity Grant (FSEOG).
+- Federal Grants: Federal grants offered through government funding through the Department of Education includes Federal Pell Grant and Federal Supplemental Education Opportunity Grant (FSEOG).

-• State Financial Aid (Indiana Residents Only)
+- State Financial Aid (Indiana Residents Only)

 The Frank O’Bannon Grant, which includes the Higher Education Award and the Freedom of Choice Award, is Indiana’s primary need-based financial aid program.
 It is designed to provide access for Hoosier students to attend eligible public, private and proprietary colleges and universities.
 Eligibility is based on a student’s FAFSA, and the grant may be used toward tuition and regularly assessed fees.

-Other Institutional Scholarships
+Institutional Aid / Scholarships

 Net Price Calculator